restrict-template-expressions

 Open in PlaygroundallowArray

-Whether to allow Array
+Whether to allow array

 typed values in template expressions.
+Default: false

 Examples of additional correct code for this rule with { allowArray: true }